The Bifid cipher

 Function decrypt(message, poly)

-This function decrypts a message encrypted using the square of the Polybius.
+This function decrypts a message encrypted with a square.

 function decrypt(message, poly)